-4.11 Is there any legislation governing the denial of boarding rights?
+4.11 Is there any legislation governing the denial of boarding rights and/or cancelled flights?

 The MLIT issued a guideline on the necessary measures to prevent acts which may make passengers uncomfortable, embarrassed or unsafe, and in 2002 requested air operators to comply with the guideline.
-Under the guideline, air operators must not allow passengers who are very drunk to board.
+Under the guideline, air operators must not allow passengers who are drunk to excess to board.

 Air operators generally lay down their terms and conditions which passengers of domestic and international flights are required to follow.
 Such terms and conditions typically provide that the operator may deny boarding if a passenger is late.
 Further, the operator may deny boarding to passengers or may make passengers disembark if the operator finds it necessary to ensure air safety, to comply with laws and requests from administrative bodies, to deal with any act which is making other passengers uncomfortable, embarrassed or unsafe, or to deal with any mental or physical conditions.
+In addition, the terms and conditions typically provide that the operator may cancel flights based on certain reasonable grounds, and must take appropriate measures for passengers whose flights were cancelled.

 Further, a pilot of the aircraft may, during taxiing, order a passenger to disembark if he has reasonable grounds to believe that the passenger has committed or will commit an act that may impede safety, to the extent that it is necessary to ensure the safety of the aircraft, to protect other passengers and property, and to keep order and discipline inside the aircraft (Civil Aeronautics Act, Article 73-4, Paragraph 1).
+The Civil Aeronautics Act does not explicitly deal with cancellation of flights.